 For groups of five people or more, Mbuze Mawe will organize a barbecue dinner on a stone deck below reception.
 For honeymooners a bush dinner can be arranged.
 This has lovely views of the bush and makes for a magical evening!

-Due to its central location, Mbuze Mawe is not only a great location to stop over, it's also a practical base for game-viewing in the Western Corridor, the north side of the Seronera area, and especially in the area around Lobo Kopjies.
+Due to its central location, Mbuze Mawe is not only a great location to stop over, it's also a practical base for game-viewing on the north side of the Seronera area, and especially in the area around Lobo Kopjies.
 It’s worth noting though that the tsetse flies here can be particularly aggressive.

 Mbuzi Mawe Tented Camp is particularly popular when the Serengeti wildebeest migration passes through this area.
 Typically this is during March and April, when it's on its way north, and then again around November to January, when the migration is heading south through the east side of the park.

 Like most good camps in the Serengeti, it's best to book Mbuze Mawe early to ensure that you get a room.
 Note also that the camp doesn't have any guides of its own – it's a place to visit with your own driver/guide, and cannot be visited on a fly-in trip unless you are arranging to meet your guide and vehicle here.

 Our viewMbuze Mawe has a good location for exploring the central Serengeti for for those tranitioning between the north and south of the park, and although run by a hotel chain, it’s small enough to have a much friendlier and personal feel than many of the Serengeti’s larger camps.